abbiecoghlan/most-wanted/FBI_README.md

 - **User:** an FBI agent

 - **Crime:** crimes have many fugitives and many cities in which the crimes take place
-- **Fugitive:** a fugitive can have many locations they are connected to through a city
+- **Fugitive:** a fugitive can have many locations that are connected to through a city
-- **City:** a city can have many crimes they are connected to through
+- **City:** a city can have many crimes that are connected to through

 <!-- To do